The beauty about stair climbing is that anyone can do it. It doesn’t take great coordination or expensive equipment. It’s just you and the stairs.

 If you’re fortunate enough to have a Personal Trainer or small group trainer then ask them if they can adapt your training to cater for the stair climbing event you’ve entered.
 If you do have a PT ask them to write you a program!
 For the rest of us though, we suggest taking a look at the training programs put together by Stair Climbing Australia.
 There are three different programs catering for all levels of fitness (beginner, intermediate and advanced).
 They’re free and downloadable.
 Just click on your preferred program and take a look.

 If there’s one thing I can add to all this, it’s that any fitness event you enter, should be done on the pretence that you will enjoy the experience.
 For some, it’s more about the training, than the event itself.
 For others, it’s the reverse of that and training is just a means to the end.
 You’ll get out of the experience (training included) what you put in.
 Our Stadium Stomp events can be looked at as daunting and scary, or as exciting and different.
-We certainly think they are exciting and can’t wait to see our Aussie and New Zealand friends stomping with us soon!
+We certainly think they are exciting and can’t wait to see you stomping with us soon!